dx-ted-emea/azure-tessel/labs/docker/README.md

 The process of building images can take a long time depending on bandwidth available for package downloads and VM performance, but this is a one time procedure.
 Once we have our base image readty all changes made are put on top and no complete rerun of the build process is needed.
 Docker uses a very sophisticated system of layering images on top of eachother.
 The steps in the Dockerfile, for example, each result in a new image being made.
 An advantage of this is that when you debug a scipt you can start from the last succesfull stript line and continue from there.

 Now for 'Le moment suprême' we run the image so we get a container out of it running on our client VM, the next step will be to run it on the host we created:

-	sudo docker run -d -p 80:80 username/tesselapi
+    sudo docker run -d -p 80:80 [USER NAME]/tesselapi

 With this last command we provided the ports to be opened.
 First port is the host port, meaning the port that the host would need use to get to the container, and the second is the container port which the container internally expects to be getting input from.

-Update your tessel code to connect up to the container url which should resemble: http://hostname.cloudapp.net.
+Update your tessel code to connect up to the container url which should resemble: http://[CLIENT HOSTNAME].cloudapp.net.
 This URL should return the random number for the Tessel.

 To finish up we go ahead by publishing our container to the Docker Hub so let's start by creating a free account at hub.docker.com.
 Create a repository and remember its name and your username.
 With these credentials we login to Docker using: